Etingof conjecture for quantized quiver varieties: Introduction

 Inside $\mathcal{H}_c$ we can consider the spherical subalgebra, $e\mathcal{H}_ce$, where $e$ is the averaging idempotent.
 This algebra is a filtered deformation of $S(V)^\Gamma$.
 By \cite[Theorem 5.5]{Etingof_affine}, $e\mathcal{H}_c e$ is Morita equivalent to $\mathcal{H}_c$ if and only if $e\mathcal{H}_c e$ has finite homological dimension (the parameter $c$ is called {\it spherical} in this case).
 Under this assumption, the numbers of finite dimensional irreducibles for $\mathcal{H}_c$ and $e\mathcal{H}_c e$ coincide.

-When $\Gamma=\Gamma_n$, the variety $V/\Gamma_n$ can be realized as an affine Nakajima quiver variety and admits a symplectic resolution of singularities that is a smooth Nakajima quiver variety.
-The algebra $e\mathcal{H}_c e$ can be realized as a quantum Hamiltonian reduction, see \cite{EGGO,quant} and references therein (we briefly recall this below in Section \ref{SS_SRA_HC}).
+When $\Gamma=\Gamma_n$, the variety $V/\Gamma_n$ can be realized as an affine Nakajima quiver variety.
+It admits a symplectic resolution of singularities that is a smooth Nakajima quiver variety.
+The algebra $e\mathcal{H}_c e$ can be realized as a quantum Hamiltonian reduction, see \cite{EGGO,quant} and references therein (we briefly recall this below in Section \ref{SSS_SRA}).
 Also we can quantize the symplectic resolution getting a sheaf of algebras on that symplectic variety.
 So we again have a nice geometry as in the case of universal enveloping algebras.

 There are other algebras that quantize (i.e., are filtered deformations of) affine Poisson varieties admitting symplectic resolutions and it is natural to expect that the counting problems for these algebras have some nice answers that have to do with the geometry of the resolution.
 There are three known large classes of resolutions giving rise to interesting algebras.
 First, there are more general Nakajima quiver varieties, the corresponding algebras are obtained as quantum Hamiltonian reductions of algebras of differential operators.
 Second, there are Slodowy varieties that generalize cotangent bundles to (partial) flag varieties.
 The corresponding algebras are finite W-algebras generalizing the universal enveloping algebras.
-The counting problem for W-algebras was studied by the second author and Ostrik in \cite{LO} (in the case of integral central characters), below we will briefly mention how the answer looks like in that case.
+The counting problem for W-algebras was studied by the second author and Ostrik in \cite{LO} (in the case of integral central characters) and by the authors of this paper in \cite{BLo} (in general), below we will briefly mention how the answer looks like in that case.
 Third, there are hypertoric varieties that are similar to but much easier than Nakajima quiver varieties, this case is treated in \cite{BLPW_ht}.

 In this paper we concentrate on the case of Nakajima quiver varieties.
-In the next section we recall necessary definitions.
+In Section \ref{SS_intro_Nak} we recall necessary definitions.